wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 This therefore assumes that a user will be registered with Rango *before* the profile form is saved.

 ### Creating a Profile Registration Template
 First, let's create a template that'll provide the necessary markup for displaying an additional registration form.
-In this solution, we're going to keep the Django Registration-Redux form separate from our Profile Registration form - just to delineate between the two.
+In this solution, we're going to keep the Django `registration-redux` form separate from our Profile Registration form - just to delineate between the two.
 If you can think of a neat way to mix both forms together, why not try it?

 Create a template in Rango's templates directory called `profile_registration.html`.
 Within this new template, add the following markup and Django template code.